MomsFriendlyDevCo/moody/README.md

 model.serve(options)
 --------------------
-Shorthand for `dynamoose.serve(id, options)`.
+Shorthand for `moody.serve(id, options)`.

 model.static(name, func)
 ------------------------
-Extend a DynamooseModel to include the named function.
+Extend a MoodyModel to include the named function.
 This is really just an easier way of handling mixins with models.

 ```javascript
 // Create another way of counting users